 Master of Architecture students study through two principal tracks that culminate in the M.Arch degree:

 - Track I: a 2.5-year program for students with an undergraduate degree outside the field of architecture (102 credits).
-This Track includes preprofessional coursework (42 credits) followed by professional coursework (60 credits), and may be completed in seven terms including two summers.
+This Track includes pre-professional coursework (42 credits) followed by professional coursework (60 credits), and is completed in seven terms, including two summers.

-- Track II: a 2-year program of professional coursework for students with an undergraduate degree in architecture (60 credits).
-This program may be completed in four terms including one summer.
+- Track II: a 1.5 year program of professional coursework for students with an undergraduate degree in architecture (60 credits).
+This program is completed in four terms including one summer.

 Architecture at MassArt is foremost a social art, with a hands-on approach to building, gaining its strength from MassArt's legacy as an educational institution that provides affordable access to students from diverse backgrounds.